What to Expect After Weight Loss Surgery

 In addition to these lifestyle changes, living with weight loss surgery means routine check-ups with your surgeon, ongoing LAP-BAND® System adjustments if necessary, and regular attendance at support group meetings.
 Your weight-management team will have specific instructions for you - following them will keep you on track.
 Keep regular appointments with your healthcare providers so that they can monitor your progress.
 You also need to promptly report any unusual symptoms you may experience to your surgeon.

-Adjustments are done during routine surgeon's office visits that generally only take 10 or 15 minutes.
+Should you need alterations to your lap band after surgery, the adjustments are done during routine surgeon's office visits that generally only take 10 or 15 minutes.
 The adjustment is performed using a thin needle to inject or remove saline from the LAP-BAND® System via the access port.
 This widens or narrows the band opening to control the rate of weight loss.
 The most common reasons for adjustments include:

 - You're not able to eat very much without feeling uncomfortable and vomiting (your LAP-BAND® System is too tight);